AP source: Cardinals, Contreras agree to 5-year contract

 The addition of Contreras fills a major void for St. Louis, which won the NL Central this season with a 93-69 record.
 Molina retired after spending his entire 19-year career with the Cardinals, making 10 All-Star teams and winning nine Gold Gloves.

 Contreras was one of the Chicago Cubs’ last holdovers from their 2016 World Series championship.
-He made his big league debt that year and helped the franchise to its first title since 1908.
+He made his big league debut that year and helped the franchise to its first title since 1908.

 The fiery, strong-armed catcher hit .243 with 22 homers and 55 RBIs in 113 games in his last season with his first major league team.
 He was on the market this summer — leading to an emotional day at Wrigley Field for what looked like his final home game with Chicago — but he remained with the team after the trade deadline.